DeustoDatacom/BDAP/datavis.md

 ::: notes

-When idioms are not enough to communicate a complex message, combinations of idioms, more complex paragraphs, are required.
+To make an analogy with language, when idioms are not enough to communicate a complex message, combinations of idioms, that is, more complex paragraphs, are required.

 :::